ExpediaGroup/apiary-federation/README.md

 ### remote_region_metastores

 A list of maps.
 Each map entry describes a federated metastore endpoint accessible via an AWS VPC endpoint.
+The actual data for these metastores will be accessed using Alluxio caching instead of reading the data from S3 directly.

 An example entry looks like:
 ```